 Minors: Participants under 18 years of age must be accompanied by a parent or guardian or have written permission from same giving phone number and authorization for continuing treatment by a physician in case of necessity.
-An Authorization and Consent form can be found here.
+Download this Authorization and Consent Form.

 Liability Waiver: All participants are required to sign a liability waiver.
 This is an important legal document which limits your right to sue the Club or its leaders in the event of injury on an outing.
 Your participation in an outing is a voluntary recreational activity.
 If you are not willing to sign a waiver, you need to find some other recreational activity.

 Travel Procedures: Participants are to remain with the group unless the leader gives permission to leave , adhere to routes designated by the leader, refrain from "short cutting" switchbacks on trails, and remain behind the leader and ahead of the trail sweep.